Distal signatures and vectors of hydrothermal systems in carbonates (PI: Zhaoshan Chang)

 This project will develop high-resolution, cost-effective, and timely geophysical imaging methods that can be applied within mines.
 Targets are 1) mine safety and ground control on the daily to monthly scale, 2) mine planning on the monthly to annual scale and longer-term mine expansion by delineation of nearby deposits, and 3) temporal monitoring of permeability pathways for groundwater flow, such as for hydrothermal energy, wastewater or CO2 disposal, and in situ leach mining.
 Ground-penetrating radar and seismic reflection are the highest-resolution geophysical subsurface imaging methods and complement one another in spatial resolution and depth of imaging.
 Geophysical images can be integrated with geology by measuring the physical properties of mine rocks.

-Machine Learning in Resource Modeling and Mine Planning (PI: Yaoguo Li)
+Machine Learning in Resource Modeling and Mine Planning (PIs: Yaoguo Li and Hua Wang)

 Machine learning (ML) has the potential to revolutionize mining by advancing the technology of lofting in resource modeling and estimation.
 This approach can tap into the capabilities of ML algorithms to integrate big data, uncover hidden relations, and make predictions.
 Improved accuracy in predicting orebody shapes and quantifying uncertainties translates into monetary value through increased reserves or avoiding wasted mining operation based on false predictions.
 The aims of the project are to develop adaptive learning lofting methods using supervised and self-supervised ML algorithms.
 The method will adaptively integrate multiple geoscientific data with sparse drill hole intersections to construct 3D orebody shapes and quantify the spatial uncertainty of the shapes.